trstlabs/intento/docs/docs/using-flows/introduction.md

 - When `Interval` is not provided, the end of the duration will be the time the flow executes.
 - When `FeeFunds` are not provided, fees can be deducted from the Owner account by setting `FallbackToOwnerBalance` to true in `Configuration`.
-- When `ConnectionID`,`HostConnectionID` and `HostedAccount` are not provided, it is assumed that `Msgs` are local messages to be executed on Intento.
+- When `ConnectionID`,`HostConnectionID` and `TrustlessExecutionAgent` are not provided, it is assumed that `Msgs` are local messages to be executed on Intento.
-- `HostedAccount` requires `HostedAccountFeeLimit`
+- `TrustlessExecutionAgent` requires `TrustlessExecutionAgentFeeLimit`

 ## Flow History